Flight-Free-UK/flight_free_uk_website/source/posts/flying-in-the-face-of-the-climate-emergency.html.markdown

 * Respond to airport consultation plans
 * Join protest groups such as [GALBA](https://www.facebook.com/GfAoLBA/) (action against Leeds Bradford Airport), [No to Heathrow third runway](https://www.no3rdrunwaycoalition.co.uk), [Stop Bristol Airport Expansion](http://www.stopbristolairportexpansion.org) etc
-* Stop flying, or drastically reduce your flights: if you’re going on holiday, why not go somewhere closer?
+* Stop flying, or drastically reduce your flights.
+If you’re going on holiday, why not go somewhere closer?
 Europe is full of beautiful and culturally rich places that can be reached by train.
-* Campaign for a [kerosene tax](https://eci.ec.europa.eu/008/public/#/initiative) tied to a frequent flier levy
+* Campaign for fairer taxation, e.g. a [kerosene tax](https://eci.ec.europa.eu/008/public/#/initiative) and a frequent flier levy
 * Campaign for better and more affordable medium and long-distance trains and overnight trains, via regulations or subsidies
 * Campaign for businesses and universities to pledge to reduce their flights and use video-conferencing or video-calls instead